|

 increasing bilateral trade flows through the granting of effective

 access to their respective markets by means of mutual concessions.
-ARTICLE 4 The Contracting Parties agree to create a

 Negotiating Committee.
 Its members shall be for the Mercosur: the